With respect to Division of Stone Disease, we provide treatment for stones in the kidney, the urinary bladder and elsewhere in the urinary tract.

 - For PCNL: Apart from the routine blood and urine investigations, you will also need an ultrasound scan of the abdomen.
 An intravenous urogram (IVU – special x-rays to image the urinary tract) will delineate the anatomy and function of the kidneys, helping to plan the appropriate treatment.
 Urine cultures are mandatory to detect and treat urinary infection, prior to the procedure.

 - For Patients Suspected to Have Other Metabolic or Endocrine Problems: Detailed testing will have to be conducted.
-These are generally reserved for those patients who have recurrent stone formation.
+These are generally reserved for those patients who have a recurrent stone formation.

 Initial treatment will focus upon the relief of pain.
 After this, the next step will be to facilitate the passage of the stone or the removal of the stone itself.